MannLabs/CKG/docs/source/intro/getting-started-with-docker.rst

 3. In the Home page navigate to the Admin page

-4. Run Minimal update (these can take a while but will run in the background.
+4. Run Minimal update (:ref:`minimal update`)(these can take a while but will run in the background.
 Follow progress in the docker dashboard logs) and create a user

 5. Explore options in CKG